There has been an increase in medical studies looking at the link between gum disease and Rheumatoid arthritis.

 If you have RA, the message is clear, take good care of your oral health and particularly your gums, if you don’t have RA you may even prevent it from occurring or reduce its severity.

-It’s important to work with your doctor to get arthritis under control however coming to see us at Life Dental & Wellbeing could potentially save both your teeth and your joints.
+It’s important to work with your doctor to get arthritis under control however coming to see us at Life Dental & Wellbeing could potentially save your teeth and improve your joints.